guillaume-rygn/animation.style/README.md

 ## License

-Animation.style is licensed under the [Hippocratic License](LICENSE.md)).
+Animation.style is licensed under the [Hippocratic License](LICENSE.md).

 ## Code of conduct

-This project and everyone participating in it is governed by the [Animation.style Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the Animation.style [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## Contributing